Here’s Where to Find the Top Clam Chowders in Boston

 Saltie Girl

-If you want your chowder served on one of the best patios around (maybe the best in the Back Bay) head to Saltie Girl’s sidewalk-side setup.
+If you want your chowder served on one of the best patios around (maybe the best in Back Bay), head to Saltie Girl’s sidewalk-side setup.
 The sunken patio affords both ample people-watching and a bit of privacy—you’ll want it when you’re planting yourself face-first in bowls of chowder with baby potatoes, smoky bacon, and subtly herbaceous salsify.
-(On second thought, this is a classy joint that serves caviar on its pizzas, so try to hold off on acting like an animal.)
+(On second thought, this is a classy joint with award-winning caviar service, so try to hold off on acting like an animal.)

 Clam chowder at Summer Shack

-Clam chowder at Summer Shack. / Photo provided
+Clam chowder at Summer Shack. / Courtesy photo

 Summer Shack

 At his self-titled waterfront restaurant in the 1980s, chef Jasper White became a leader of Boston’s culinary revolution.
-His seafood skills are still on the scene at a couple locations of Summer Shack, which serves this beloved bowl of medium-thick chowder with cherrystones and chives.
+He passed in 2024, but his seafood legacy continues on at Summer Shack, which serves this beloved bowl of medium-thick chowder with cherrystones and chives.

 Union Oyster House